Do you know how to teach your child to draw?When my children were toddlers and…

-As a Montessori teacher, I helped parents and children during the time of settling in a new nursery.
-When I give baby and toddler classes, it’s one of the main questions and worry: how to help my child to settle in a nursery?
+As a Montessori teacher, I have assisted parents and children during the process of settling into a new nursery.
+When I provide baby and toddler classes, one of the primary concerns that often arises is how to help a child adjust to nursery life.

 Here are my tips:

-Going to a nursery might be the first separation from your child.
-How does your child handle separation?
+Sending your child to a nursery may mark their first separation from you.
+How does your child handle this separation?

-At birth, your baby doesn’t realize that he is a separate person.
-As you respond to all his needs and as he is not able to move away from you, he feels that you are one and unique person all together.
+At birth, your baby doesn’t realize that they are a separate individual.
+As you attend to all of their needs and they are unable to move away from you, they perceive you as one unified entity.

-Of course, it could happen before 8 months or after, roughly when your baby starts to move actively!
-At that point, your child “understands” that you’re going somewhere when you are not with him, especially if you’re few steps away, for example when you answer at the door or when you’re in the shower.
+Of course, this anxiety can manifest earlier or later, generally coinciding with when your baby starts to actively move around.
+At this point, your child “realizes” that you go somewhere when you’re not with them, especially if you step a few paces away, such as when you answer the door or take a shower.

 Don’t underestimate the stress caused by separation.
-Studies have shown that, when a child is suffering because of the absence of a parent, the same parts of the brain are activated as when she is feeling physical pain.
+Studies have indicated that when a child is distressed due to a parent’s absence, the same areas of the brain are activated as when they experience physical pain.

 So, what are your options?

-Consider what is the best age to send your child to a nursery.
-Knowing that a baby goes through an anxious stage around 8 months of age, settling in your child with a childminder or in a nursery before he reaches that stage will ease the process tremendously.
+Consider the most suitable age for your child to begin nursery.
+Knowing that children typically go through an anxious stage around the eighth month, introducing them to a childminder or nursery setting before this stage can significantly ease the transition.

-It’s the same in the nursery.
-Your child has to discover that new place with you.
-She has to feel safe while you are there.
-Therefore, the settle in period shouldn’t be rushed.
-You should be able to take as long as you and your child needs to feel comfortable in the nursery.
+The same applies to the nursery.
+Your child needs to discover this new place with your presence to feel safe.
+Consequently, the settling-in period should not be rushed.
+You should take as much time as necessary for you and your child to feel comfortable in the nursery.

-When you are with her in the room, let her explore and interact with the staff.
-Try to be in the background but don’t rush your child.
-She might stay on your laps on the first time.
-She might play at your feet on the second time.
-Step by step, she will eventually explore the room.
+When you are in the room with your child, encourage them to explore and interact with the staff.
+Try to stay in the background and avoid hurrying your child.
+Initially, they may remain on your lap, and in subsequent visits, they might play at your feet.
+Gradually, they will venture out and explore the room.